 Talks will be selected to ensure a balanced programme.
 We also invite you to bring posters for display during lunch.

 Antibiotic resistance is recognised as a national and international challenge which will require a step change across the health-care system.
-The UK government 5 year action plan has 3 strategic aims
+The UK government 5 year action plan has three strategic aims:

-On July 5th 2018, Lord Jim O’Neill spoke at the launch of the UK Antimicrobial Diagnostics Collaborative and challenged us to set an ambitious date for meeting the call from the O’Neill review that no antibiotics should be prescribed before an appropriate diagnostic test result is available in high income countries.
-This aim presents particular challenges for STIs: services are delivered in a range of settings, mainly outside hospitals, services are commissioned by different bodies which may not see the economic benefits of changes to services directly; crucially many people are currently treated before a test result is known as contacts of partners with an infection.Co-hosted by SHIP and BASHH
+On 5 July 2018, Lord Jim O’Neill spoke at the launch of the UK Antimicrobial Diagnostics Collaborative and challenged us to set an ambitious date for meeting the call from the O’Neill review that no antibiotics should be prescribed before an appropriate diagnostic test result is available in high income countries.
+This aim presents particular challenges for STIs:

 SHIP is the Sexual Health Improvement Programme, one of the Bristol Health Partners Health Integration Teams and is co-directed by Dr Katy Turner, Dr Paddy Horner and Dr Thara Raj.
 SHIP is a collaborative network including academics, clinicians, commissioners, service providers and users and other stakeholders.